jcoliver/climate-conflict/README.md

   set at 50 kilometers.
   + Conflict area: Area of the conflict zone in square kilometers.

++ ConflictSite 4-2010.xls: a geocoded conflict zone
+  + ID: conflict identifier
+  + Year: Year of observation.
+  + Coordinate: Latitude & Longitude of the geographical center of the conflict zone.
+  + Radius: The radius of the conflict zone is given in 50 kilometer intervals, rounded upwards.
+If a conflict took place within a single spot the radius is set at 50 kilometers.
+  + Conflict area: Area of the conflict zone in square kilometers.

 + flooding_mun_4country.RData: flood event data frame, including
   + year_start & month_start: the year and month flood started
   + year_end & month_end: the year and month flood ended